modsim/hopsy/docs/Problem.rst

    :param numpy.ndarray[shape[m,1]] b: the right-hand side of the polytope inequality :math:`Ax \leq b`

-   :param hopsy.Model model: defines the target distribution and may be any Python object.
+   :param object model: defines the target distribution and may be any Python object.
 Internally, ``model``
      will be wrapped inside ``hopsy.PyModel``, which works as an interface between HOPS and any Python-implemented model class.
 Any calls from within HOPS to the model will be delegated by calling the appropriate Python function.